St. Thomas Church Fifth Avenue - New York City (photo: Arie deZanger)

 In the 1960s, the nearby Museum of Modern Art began an expansion program and built a large addition adjacent to the chancel of St. Thomas Church.
 Blasting damaged the reredos and caused part of the ceiling in the organ chambers to come down.
 A clogged drain on the roof caused a leak in the Swell chamber.
 Some of the rebuilt Skinner chests had developed dead notes and ciphers.
 Aeolian-Skinner was contacted to clean the organ, address the mechanical problems which had arisen, and to effect desired tonal changes.
 The company could not undertake the work, but recommended that arrangements be made with Gilbert Adams and Anthony Bufano, Aeolian-Skinner employees who had recently begun organ maintenance work in New York City.
 Adams and Bufano made some of the temporary repairs, and tonal revisions were completed in a small shop set up in the church basement.
 Although Adams and Bufano set up separate businesses, Adams continued at St. Thomas Church, assisted by Robert James.
 Rebuilt Skinner chests were replaced with slider chests.
 Tonal work by Adams included the replacement of revoiced Skinner reeds with brilliant French reeds, and the revoicing or replacement of mixtures.
 The enclosed section of the Positif (Choir) was unenclosed and renamed Vorwerk, but soft stops were retained for accompanying purposes.

-The Antiphonal Organ, which had preparations for a separate two-manual console in the balcony, was connected a one-manual keyboard in the interim by Adams.
+The Antiphonal Organ, which had preparations for a separate two-manual console in the rear gallery, was connected to a one-manual keyboard in the interim by Adams.
 A parishioner of the church, who had long expressed a desire to give the Antiphonal console in memory of his mother, offered to give a separate organ for the gallery.
-The Antiphonal Organ was removed and much of it was incorporated into the chancel divisions in preparation for the installation of a new 4-manual mechanical action organ to be built by Mr. Adams.
+The Antiphonal Organ was removed and much of it was incorporated into the chancel divisions in preparation for the installation of a new four-manual mechanical action organ to be built by Mr. Adams.

 Great Organ (Manual I) – 61 notes